limonyellow/confident/README.md

 ### Load deployment configs
-Deployment config in Confident is basically a dictionary of configurations values that only one will be loaded in execution time depends on a given key.
+Deployment config in Confident is basically a dictionary of configurations values that only one will be loaded in execution time depends on a given `deployment_name`.
-This key is called `deployment_field` and it is one of the config object properties.
+`deployment_name` can be determent explicitly or according to the value of `deployment_field` which is one of the config object properties.
 For having the following deployment configurations (can also specified in a `json` or `yaml` file):
 ```python
 multi_configs = {